sign-language-translator/sign-language-translator/README.md

 The goal is to provide a user friendly API to novel Sign Language Translation solutions that can easily adapt to any regional sign language.
 Unlike most other projects, this python library can translate full sentences and not just the alphabet.
 This is the package that powers the [slt_ai website](https://github.com/mdsrqbl/slt_ai).

 A bigger hurdle is the lack of datasets and frameworks that deep learning engineers and software developers can use to build useful products for the target community.
 This project aims to empower sign language translation by providing robust components, tools and models for both sign language to text and text to sign language conversion.
-It seeks to advance the development of sign language translators for various regions while providing a way to sign language standardization.
+It seeks to advance the development of sign language translators for various regions while providing a way towards sign language standardization.

 ### Solution

-We've have built an *extensible rule-based* text-to-sign translation system that can be used to *train Deep Learning* models for both sign to text & text to sign translation.
+We've have built an *extensible rule-based* text-to-sign translation system that can be used to generate training data for *Deep Learning* models for both sign to text & text to sign translation.

 To create a rule-based translation system for your regional language, you can inherit the TextLanguage and SignLanguage classes and pass them as arguments to the ConcatenativeSynthesis class.
-Later you can use that system to fine-tune our AI models.
+To write sample texts of supported words, you can use our language models.
+Then, you can use that system to fine-tune our AI models.

 ### Major Components and Goals